Invert-Logo

 Intelligent document processing (IDP) from a product architecture perspective is a composite solution where OCR plays the role of a “component” for data extraction.
 Some users have experimented with the combination of python code with OCR in the past to develop what was then termed as “intelligent OCR”, however, the level of accuracy achieved was still not good enough.
 What IDP brings to the table are pre-processing and post-processing stages along with AI/ML capabilities, which improve the accuracy of data extraction and deliver straight-through processing (STP) with relatively better accuracy.

-OCR: a legacy tool with limitations in delivering accuracy
+What is OCR?
+A legacy tool with limitations in delivering accuracy.

 Source: Everest Group

-The availability of AI/ML capabilities with IDP ensures that the strike rate in terms of processing data is significantly higher than a mere OCR tool.
-IDP tools in principal are supposed to function with minimal training in terms of minor template changes, with OCR that type of flexibility does not exist.
+The availability of AI/ML capabilities with an IDP tool ensures that the strike rate in terms of processing data is significantly higher than a mere OCR tool.
+IDP tools, in principle, are supposed to function with minimal training in terms of minor template changes, with OCR that type of flexibility does not exist.
 This comparison is a bit moot as IDP is a product where OCR is just a component, OCR on its own cannot compete with IDP.
 However, OCR tools or APIs continue to be used for data extraction in IDP products, with additional capabilities delivering smart automation of documents.
 Pre-built AI/ML capabilities and business rules enable automated verification & validation of data and continuous learning & improvements based on AI/ML algorithms and user inputs.
-IDP combines OCR, data capture, and AI/ML to automate the retrieval, understanding, and integration of documents required for executing a business process.
+IDP tools combine OCR, data capture, and AI/ML to automate the retrieval, understanding, and integration of documents required for executing a business process.

-What are some of the key use cases for IDP?
+What are the key use cases for IDP solutions?

 Know Your Customer (KYC), invoice processing, insurance claims, patient onboarding, patient records, proof of delivery, and order forms are some of the key use cases for IDP solutions.
 IDP software is of good use in industry-specific processes, such as customer onboarding, mortgage processing, trade finance, and legal documents.
 Within the finance and accounting domain, accounts payable and accounts receivable are common use cases for IDP, understandably given the high volume and error-prone nature of such processes.